MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/answer-prompts.md

 :::

-You can execute a specific report, document, or dossier and create an instance of that report, document, or dossier.
+You can execute a specific report, document, or dashboard and create an instance of that report, document, or dashboard.
 The information in the responses varies, but each response includes two important pieces of information—the instance ID and status.
-The instance ID is “mid” for a dossier or document and "instanceId" for a report.
-Status "1" indicates that the instance has been created, and status "2" indicates that the dossier, document or report is waiting for a prompt answer.
+The instance ID is “mid” for a dashboard or document and "instanceId" for a report.
+Status "1" indicates that the instance has been created, and status "2" indicates that the dashboard, document or report is waiting for a prompt answer.
 If the status is "1", the response also returns the ID of the object.

-The response body when you create an instance of a prompted document or dossier would look like the following sample code:
+The response body when you create an instance of a prompted document or dashboard would look like the following sample code:

 ```json
 {